QishengLi/Scavenger-Hunt-At-Mac/README.md

 $ git clone https://github.com/QishengLi/game_gdx.git
 ```

 Then, open it in Intellij and set up configurations.
-Please refer to this document for specifics.
+Please refer to the 'Configuring IntelliJ' section in this [configuration tutorial](http://www.gamefromscratch.com/post/2014/03/26/Want-to-use-LibGDX-but-hate-Eclipse-Good-news-with-Gradle-IntelliJ-just-became-easier.aspx).

 ## How to play

-Once you finish buid the game, you can launch the game by runnning DesktopLauncher class.
+Once you finish buid the game, you can launch the game by runnning ```DesktopLauncher``` class.

 ## Future Work
 This game can be improved in many many many ways.
 It currently has a foundational platform that could potentially incorporate more interesting game features!
 On top of our heads: